sambuaneesh/leetpremium/README.md

   - 🟡 Medium: 10,301 problems
   - 🔴 Hard: 3,204 problems

+## Note
+This repository is a facade; for a true experience, visit the website I have attached to the repo! 😉

 ## Companies

 Click on any company name to view their specific problem list: